Is it finally time to pursue that coveted leadership role? You’ll need to be ready with a fresh executive resume tuned to current trends.

 Too many resumes rely on a generic description of skills and personal qualities (often prompting an eye-roll from recruiters).
-Make yours stand out with examples relevant to the hiring audience.
+Make yours stand out, just like the best executive resumes written today, with examples relevant to the hiring audience.

 Executive Resume Trend #5 – Get to the point – fast.

 No one – employers, company owners, recruiters, or HR personnel – has time to wonder what you offer as an executive candidate.
 Punch up your resume by declaring what you’re seeking and showing how you’re qualified to take it on, trimming your document to a readable 2 or 3 pages at most.